Order of Visit: High Point # 48

 Near the trailhead

-The dirt trail to Mystic Lake was well-defined and rose up at a reasonable rate, yet I could definitely feel in my chest that I was now above 6,500 feet elevation.
-Despite this, I was certainly holding my own.
+The dirt trail to Mystic Lake was well-defined and rose at a reasonable rate, yet I could feel the altitude effect in my chest once I got above 6,500 feet elevation.
+Nevertheless, I was certainly holding my own.
 Chad might be coming into this adventure with rock climbing skills under his belt, but I knew I had the hiking bit down pat.
 All those miles from my PCT section hike this summer and hiking up various Oregon county high points (CoHPs) were a great training ground for Granite Peak.

 Mystic Lake